- About Us

 Dual Language Immersion Program

-St. Philomene School is pleased to offer Dual Language Immersion for the 2022-2023 school year for Transitional Kindergarten through Fourth grade in both English and Spanish.
+St. Philomene School is pleased to offer Dual Language Immersion for the 2023-2024 school year for Transitional Kindergarten through Fifth grade in both English and Spanish.

-An additional grade will be added yearly, ie, 2023-2024 Fifth grade will be Dual Language Immersion and so on.
+An additional grade will be added yearly, ie, 2024-2025 Sixth grade will be Dual Language Immersion and so on.

 In Dual Language Immersion, students spend half of the day learning their core curriculum in English and half of the day learning their core curriculum in Spanish.
 By being taught not just language fundamentals but academic subjects, students gain both languages.